 The Company's insurance subsidiary (Mandal General Insurance or "Mandal") began underwriting in the fourth quarter of 2011.
-The underwriting capacity and knowledge of the insurance subsidiary was acquired vis-à-vis the initial overfunding of the company in relation to its risks, and by the hiring of individuals that had previously obtained insurance experience in both Mongolia and abroad.
+The underwriting capacity and knowledge of the insurance subsidiary was acquired vis-à-vis the initial funding of the company, and by the hiring of individuals that had previously obtained insurance experience in both Mongolia and abroad.
 The sales process for the insurance company is longer term in nature.
 Retail sales continue to substantially lag corporate sales, which are much larger in nature and are infrequent in occurrence.